mtshrmn/nyaflix/README.md

   -m, --magnet-only                 print magnet of selected file and exit --vlc                             use vlc instead of mpv --help                            show this message and exit.

+Options passed after -- will be passed to peerflix.
+See more at nyaflix(1)
 ```